 Being arrested or learning of a loved one being arrested can easily induce panic.
-At Double “O” Bonding we understand the urgency of getting your loved one out of jail as soon as possible.
-That’s why we not only offer our bail services in surrounding counties, but we’ve also compiled a list of basic Bail Bond Frequently Asked Questions (FAQ) for Jefferson, GA so you may understand the process of posting bail and how we can help.
-If you have any other questions or just want to hear these answers directly from a licensed professional, call us anytime, 24/7.
+At Double "O" Bonding we understand the urgency of getting your loved one out of jail as soon as possible.
+That’s why we not only offer our bail services in surrounding counties, but we’ve also compiled a list of basic Bail Bond Frequently Asked Questions (FAQ), or bail bond faq for Jefferson, GA so you may understand the process of posting bail and how we can help.
+If you have any other questions or just want to hear these answers directly from a licensed professional, call us anytime, 24/7 at 706-353-6467.

 What is a Bail Bond?

 A bail bond is a promise.
 It’s a promise from the defendant to attend all future court proceedings, it’s a promise from you that the defendant is trustworthy, and it’s a promise from the bail bondsman to serve you to the best of our ability in everything from financing to posting bail at a speedy rate.